HOUSTON COLT 45S

-Since their inception in 1962, the Houston Astros have had a difficult time establishing an identity in the National League, mostly due to their lack of superstar names and a lack of post-season success — waiting forty-three seasons to make it to the World Series where they were swept by the Chicago White Sox.
-It took them eighteen years just to make it to October baseball, and it took them seven trips to the post-season before they finally won a series.
+Since their inception in 1962, the Houston Astros have had a difficult time establishing an identity in the National League, mostly due to their lack of superstar names and a dearth of postseason success — waiting 43 seasons to make it to the World Series where they were swept by the Chicago White Sox.
+It took them 18 years just to make it to October baseball, and it took them seven trips to the postseason before they finally won a series.

 The Colt .45's first loaded up against the Chicago Cubs on April 10, 1962, and shot them down 11-2 behind Bobby Schantz.
-Houston spent its first three seasons playing second-division baseball under manager Harry Craft at Colt Stadium, a new open-air park where fans had to endure the constantly oppressive Texas heat, and swarms of mosquitoes that eventually compelled Astro management to vicinity virtually every day.
+Houston spent its first three seasons playing second-division baseball with manager Harry Craft at Colt Stadium, a new open-air park where fans had to endure the constantly oppressive Texas heat and swarms of mosquitoes.

 HOUSTON ASTROS